Gizra/generator-elmlang/README.md

 > [Yeoman](http://yeoman.io) generator for [Elm](http://elm-lang.org/)

 Scaffold an Elm app, with a `gulpfile` to ease development and deployment.
+See [example](https://github.com/Gizra/generator-elmlang-example) of a scaffolded repository.

 ## Getting Started